saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 14. **Use Library Copilot (Unlimited):** On both the "Analysis Library" and "My Analyses" pages, click the "Library Copilot" button to open an AI chat that helps you find specific analyses from your collection, providing direct links to the blog posts. **It will also suggest new, related analysis topics or video ideas based on the user's query and the existing library content.**
 15. **Explore the Comparison Library:** Navigate to the "Comparison Library" from the header or landing page.
 Here, you can browse all past multi-video comparisons, search by comparison title, video titles, or keywords.
 16. **Use Comparison Library Copilot (Unlimited):** On the "Comparison Library" page, click the "Comparison Copilot" button to open an AI chat that helps you find specific comparisons from your collection, providing direct links to the blog posts. **It will also suggest new, related comparative analysis topics or video pairs based on your query and the existing library content.**
 17. **Sign Up / Log In (Optional):** If you wish to access your personal analysis history, sign up or log in.
-You can then access your personal analyses via the "My Analyses" link in the header (Paid Tier feature).
+You can then access your personal analyses via the "My Analyses" link in the header.
 18. **View Pricing:** The pricing details are available on the <Link to="/upgrade">Upgrade page</Link>.
 19. **Manage Account:** Authenticated users can visit the new "Account" page to view and update their profile information and check their subscription status.
 20. **Toggle Theme:** Use the moon/sun icon in the header to switch between dark, system, or any of the **new Emerald, Crimson, Yellow, Cyan, Deep Blue, Forest Green, and Purple Haze themes**.